hackclub/winter/KrishnaSharma206.md

 ## Summary

 A robot that recohnizes certain shapes and navigates it's way accordingly, I am going to build this robot because I liked the idea of the amazon warehouse robot and the projects made by a guy named James Bruton, and I really wanna learn about object recognition through this project.
 I already have some experience making robots using arduino, so it will be something new for me.

 ## Plan

-I will be using the jetson nano as the brain of this project, the raspberry pi wont be very pwerful for this and the jetson nano will be a better alternative
+I will be using the jetson nano as the brain of this project, the raspberry pi wont be enough for this and the jetson nano will be a better alternative
 , I will be using a camera for the detection and I am planning to add more sensors and actuators to it in the future.

+The Steps:
+1. Learn how to use the jetson nano
-1. I will be using my laptop with the jetson nano using a vnc
+2. Connect my laptop to the jetson nano using a vnc
-2. I will first train the ai model on the jetson nano using basic shapes for easier recognition
+3. Train the AI model on the jetson nano using basic shapes for easier recognition
-3. I will build the robot, then program the robot using python
+4. Build the robot, then program the robot using python
-4. I will then finally test it.
+5. Test the robot.

 ## Budget